toralf/tinderbox/README.md

 The file _~tinderbox/tb/findings/ALREADY_CAUGHT_ holds reported findings.
 A new finding is send via email to the user specified by the variable _MAILTO_.
 A finding can be filed using _bgo.sh_.
-Before the Gentoo bug tracker should be searched for duplicates using _check_bgo.sh_.
+Before search the Gentoo bug tracker for duplicates using _check_bgo.sh_.

 Login interactively into an image with